 Then the man said, “This at last is bone of my bones and flesh of my flesh; she shall be called Woman, because she was taken out of Man”(Genesis 2:23—TM).

-Adam was placed in the garden (and tended systematically to all of it, presumably as God had instructed him to do), then methodically named all of the untold quantity of livestock, birds of the air, and beasts of the field that were brought to him.
-Presumably, Adam performed his tasks in daylight hours—which, if done during one, single 24-hour day, would have been about half of that amount of time.
+Adam was placed in the garden (and tended systematically to all of it as God, presumably, had instructed him to do), then methodically named all of the untold quantity of livestock, birds of the air, and beasts of the field that were brought to him.
+In all likelihood, Adam performed his tasks in daylight hours—which, if done during one, single 24-hour day, would have been about half of that amount of time.

 Many have questioned how God could have created the sun (as well as the moon) on the fourth “day” if the vegetation created on the third “day” would have required light and heat to exist.
 Here is the passage in question: